beginner-corp/docs.begin.com/src/shared/docs/en/guides/vue.md

 ### `src/components/`
 You guessed it.
 This directory is where we keep our apps components.

 Components are one of the most powerful features of Vue.js and can be reused as many times as you want.
 They help you extend basic HTML elements to encapsulate reusable code.
-At a high level, Components are custom elements that Vue.js’ compiler would attach specified behavior to.
+At a high level, components are custom elements that Vue.js’ compiler would attach specified behavior to.
 Think of them as reusable Vue instances with a name!

 > 💡 **Learn more!** [Go here to learn more about using components in Vue](https://v1.vuejs.org/guide/components.html).